 Due to space limitations at the hotel, there will not be a sensory break space or medical needs room.
 We encourage those who may need a break to utilize their individual hotel rooms (which include refrigerators should you need cold storage for medications or special foods).
 However, if you need a sensory break space and do not have a hotel room – please stop by the registration table, and we will try to find you a space.

 AU is striving to make the National Advocacy Summit accessible to all supporters.
-Due to financial, logitic, facility, and staff limitations, some barriers still remain.
+Due to financial, logistic, facility, and staff limitations, some barriers still remain: